Is Mold Damage Covered By Homeowners Insurance?

 Look through your home insurance policy coverages and exclusions.
 Check for any language pertaining to “water” and “mold”.
-Most home insurance policies don’t cover mold damage unless it’s a result of a covered peril.
+Many home insurance policies don’t cover mold damage unless it’s a result of a covered peril.
 Your policy, however, might have a special section dedicated specifically to mold, fungi, wet and dry rot.

 Need Help Or In A Dispute with your Insurance Company Over Mold Damage?

 Contact ClaimsMate to get connected with a public adjuster who can help with your claim.
 ClaimsMate not only provides leading industry information for insurance claims, but also has a network of top quality public insurance adjusters.